openconnectivityfoundation/DeviceBuilder/Readme.md

 - resources that are an actuator or sensor
 - works for collections, but without batch
   - batch introduces the next level of resources, which is not handled in the format.

+# swagger file creation from DeviceBuilder input format

+The DeviceBuilder input format is an json array with the next properties:
+  -  "path" : string, required, must start with "/"
+  -  "rt"   : array of strings, required, the resource type that needs to be populated
+  -  "if"   : array of strings, required, the interfaces that needs to be supported
+  -  "remove_properties" : array of strings, optional, e.g. can be omitted, properties that will be removed: "range", "step" "value".
+  -  "remove_methods" : array of strings, optional, e.g. can be omitted, methods that will be removed:  "get" "post"
+  -  "override_type" :   string, optional, e.g. can be omitted, override the value type: "integer" or "number" or "string"

+The advantage of this format that it is:
+- instructions per resource instance to change things.

+### Options needed to run the tool (deviceBuilder):
+- introspection : output base file
+- input: the manually crafted deviceBuilder input file
+- resource_dir: the directory with the swagger resource files (e.g. download the contents of this folder from oneIOTa/github)

 # Implemented tool features